 By Greg Stobart

-Tottenham take on bitter rivals Arsenal on Sunday as genuine favourites to beat their bitter rivals for the first time in many years.
+Tottenham take on bitter rivals Arsenal on Sunday as genuine favourites to to win the north London derby for the first time in many years.

 Spurs first-team coach Les Ferdinand believes Harry Redknapp's side possess enough firepower to blow away the Gunners but accepts there are key battles on the pitch that need to be won.